oscarhiggott/PyMatching/README.md

 pip install -e ./PyMatching
 ```

-Note this installation may take a few minutes since the C++ extension has to be compiled.
-If you'd also
-like to run the tests, first install [pytest](https://docs.pytest.org/en/stable/), and then run:
+Note that PyMatching requires Python 3.6 or later.
+The installation may take a few minutes since the C++ extension has to be compiled.
+If you'd also like to run the tests, first install [pytest](https://docs.pytest.org/en/stable/), and then run:
 ```
 pytest ./PyMatching/tests
 ```